-Cookbook A full code sample can be found in the Cookbook topic pdfx/import_pdfx.
+Cookbook A full code sample can be found in the Cookbook topic pdfx/import pdfx.

-This can be used as an alternative to setting the output intent via PDF_load_iccprofile(), and will copy the imported document's output intent to the generated output document, regardless of whether it is defined by a standard name or an ICC profile.
+This can be used as an alternative to setting the output intent via PDF\load\iccprofile(), and will copy the imported document's output intent to the generated output document.
 Copying the output intent works for imported PDF/A and PDF/X documents.